BrokenDuck/brokenduck.github.io/site.md

 ---
-title: My second page
+title: Building this website
+summary: If you got here, you were probably interested in the design behind the website...
+date: 2024-09-14
+author: J. Maillefaud
 ---

 ![[Swiss in CSS](https://swissincss.com/) recreates some of the most famous Swiss Style posters.](/images/swissincss.png)

-If you got here, you were probably interested in the design behind the website...

-As you probably noticed it composed of two different parts: *the homepage* and *the rest*.

 ## Static site generation